Major appointment for former Offaly hurler

 Applications for the vacancy were open to solicitors or barristers with eight years of experience.

-Mr Hanniffy had been practising as a junior counsel on the Midlands and Dublin circuits.
+Mr Hanniffy had been practising as a junior counsel on the Midlands and Dublin circuits for 16 years.

 The role of the County Registrar is to make orders in some civil cases, carry out other Circuit Court functions, and act as district probate registrar and sheriff for Offaly and Laois.